ApolloAuto/apollo/docs/howto/how_to_launch_Apollo.md

 bash apollo.sh build
 ```

-If you do not have an nVidia GPU, the system will run but with the CUDA-based perception and other modules.
+If you do not have an nVidia GPU, the system will run but with the CPU-based perception and other modules.
 You must
 specify either `dbg` for debug mode or `opt` for optimized code

 ```